usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 #### Learning objectives

-By the end of this module, you will be able to:
+By the end of this sprint, you will be able to:

 * Define a user-centered problem statement that avoids pre-defined solutions but aligns with user pain points.
 * Draft a product vision statement using structured facilitation questions to describe the desired future state.